 Triple H Net Worth

 Early Life: Triple H was born Paul Michael Levesque on July 27, 1969, in Nashua, New Hampshire.
-He watched his first wrestling match, which featured Chief Jay Strongbow when he was five years old.
-He attended Nashua South High School, where he played baseball and basketball.
-He took up bodybuilding when he was 14 because he wanted to look like the professional wrestlers on television.
-After graduation in 1987, he continued to enter bodybuilding competitions.
-He won the 1988 Mr. Teenage New Hampshire competition when he was 19.
-He worked as a manager of a gym in Nashua, where he was introduced to world champion powerlifter Ted Arcidi, who was working for the WWE at the time.
-Levesque convinced Arcidi to introduce him to former wrestler Killer Kowalski, who ran a professional wrestling school in Malden, Massachusetts.
-In 1992, he joined Kowalski's wrestling school.
-His classmates included fellow future WWF wrestlers Chyna and Perry Saturn.
+The very first wrestling match he ever saw was in 1974 and featured Chief Jay Strongbow.
+He played baseball and basketball at Nashua South High School.
+When he was 14, he took up bodybuilding so that he could look like the professional wrestlers he saw on television.
+He graduated from high school in 1987 and continued entering bodybuilding competitions.
+In 1988 he won the Mr. Teenage New Hampshire competition.
+He was 19.
+He worked as the manager of a gym in Nashua where he met world champion Ted Arcidid who was, as it turned out, working for the WWE at the time.
+Triple H convinced him to introduce him to Killer Kowalski, a former wrestler who was at that time running a pro wrestling school in Massachusetts.
+In 1992, Levesque moved to Malden, Massachusetts to enroll at Killer Kowalski's school.
+His classmates included future WWF legend, Chyna.

-Career: Triple H made his in the ring debut in 1992 against Flying Tony Roy, under the name Terra Ryzing.
+Career: Triple H made his professional in the ring debut in 1992 against Flying Tony Roy, under the name Terra Ryzing.
 He defeated Tony Roy.
 In July 1992, he defeated Mad Dog Richard to win the IWF Heavyweight Championship.
-Levesque wrestled for a number of promotions on the East Coast independent circuit until 1994.
-In early 1994, he signed a one-year contract with World Championship Wrestling (WCW).
-In his first televised match he debuted as a villain named Terror Risin' and defeated Keith Cole.
-His ring name was soon modified to Terra Ryzing, which he used until mid-1994 when he was renamed Jean-Paul Lévesque.
-This gimmick referred to his surname's French origins and he was asked to speak with a French accent, as he could not speak French.
-Between late 1994 and early 1995, Lévesque briefly teamed with Lord Steven Regal, whose upper-class British persona was similar to Lévesque's character.
-Lévesque met with Vince McMahon to discuss jumping to the World Wrestling Federation which did not result in his working for the company.
-However, after McMahon watched Lévesque's match at Starrcade, an employment offer was made and Levesque left for the WWF in January 1995.
+In 1994, Levesque signed a one-year contract with World Championship Wrestling.
+In his first televised match, he played a villain named Terror Risin'.
+He defeated Keith Cole.
+He soon changed his ring name to Terra Ryzing, which he used for a few months until he re-branded himself, Jean-Paul Levesque.
+He was asked to speak with a French accent as part of his character's schtick.

-His career stalled during 1996, starting off with a feud with Duke "The Dumpster" Droese following a loss during the Free for All at 1996 Royal Rumble.
-In 1997, Helmsley was being highlighted again and won the 1997 King of the Ring tournament by defeating Mankind in the finals.
+In 1996 his career hit a rough patch, starting with a feud with Duke "The Dumpster" Droese after a loss during the Free for All at the 1996 Royal Rumble.
+In 1997, Helmsley on the 1997 King of the Ring tournament by defeating Mankind in the finals.
 Later that year, Shawn Michaels, Helmsley, Chyna, and Rick Rude formed D-Generation X (DX).
-This stable became known for pushing the envelope, as Michaels and Helmsley made risqué promos—using the catchphrase "Suck It" and a "crotch chop" hand motion.
-He dropped the "blueblood snob" gimmick, appearing in T-shirts and leather jackets.
+This group became known for pushing the envelope.
+This stable was a big part of the "Attitude Era" in the 1990s.
 During this period, his ring name was shortened to simply Triple H.

 In 2004, Levesque released a book titled Making the Game: Triple H's Approach to a Better Body.
 Mostly devoted to bodybuilding advice, the book also includes some autobiographical information, memoirs, and opinions.